Afternoon slump? Stressed over your workload? Need ways to de-stress or refocus after juggling work or online learning assistance with your kids?

 2. Fan Pose

-Alignment Points: While doing cow pose, make sure that your chin is not jutting forward to avoid cervical spine compression.
 Benefits of Pose: Softens and lubricates the spine and muscles.
 Creates space between vertebrae and increases circulation.
-Stretches secondary respiratory muscles to help aid in better respiration.
+Stretches secondary respiratory muscles to help aid in better breathing.

 4. Shoulder Rolls